chrhuettner/DependencyConflictResolver/README.md

 ## Attribution
 This project uses [japicmp](https://github.com/siom79/japicmp) to calculate the differences between dependency versions.
 Source code analysis is done using [Spoon](https://spoon.gforge.inria.fr/), compiled dependency and JRE analysis with [ASM](https://asm.ow2.io/).
-Furthermore, it is benchmarked with [BUMP](https://github.com/chains-project/bump) and uses a modified form of its json format.
+Furthermore, it is benchmarked with [BUMP](https://github.com/chains-project/bump) and uses a modified form of its JSON format.